A Practical Mode System for Recursive Definitions: Meta-Theory: Soundness

 This key property is achieved by defining a class of \emph{weak values}, noted $w$, to be either (strict) values or variables.
 Weak values occur in the definition of the semantics wherever a cyclic reference can be passed without having to dereference.

 Several previous works (see \myfullref{Section}{subsec:related-work}) defined semantics where $\beta$-redexes have the form $\app {(\lam x t)} w$, to allow yet-unevaluated recursive definitions to be passed as function arguments.
-OCaml does not allow this (a function call requires a fully-evaluated argument), so our redexes are the traditional $\app {(\lam x t)} v$.
+OCaml does not allow this (a function call requires a fully-evaluated argument), \Xgabriel{Is this actually true?
+Thinking more about this, I suspect that OCaml would be fine if passed partially-evaluated values (I thought of issues with the GC exploring them, but in fact normal computation of recursive values already exposes partially-uninitialized values to the GC.)
+I don't suggest relaxing the semantics here, but this sentence should probably be removed.} so our redexes are the traditional $\app {(\lam x t)} v$.
 This is a difference from \citet*{dynamic-semantics-2008}.
-On the other hand, we do allow cyclic datatype values by only requiring weak values under data constructors: besides closures $\lam x t$, the other value form is $\constr K {\fam i {w_i}}$.
+On the other hand, we do allow cyclic datatype values by only requiring weak values under data constructors: the corresponding value form is $\constr K {\fam i {w_i}}$.

-\subparagraph*{Bindings in evaluation contexts} An \emph{evaluation context} $E$ is a stack of \emph{evaluation frames} $F$ under which evaluation may occur.
+\paragraph{Bindings in evaluation contexts} An \emph{evaluation context} $E$ is a stack of \emph{evaluation frames} $F$ under which evaluation may occur.
 Our semantics is under-constrained (for example, $\app t u$ may perform reductions on either $t$ or $u$), as OCaml has unspecified evaluation order for applications and constructors, but making it deterministic would not change much.

 One common aspect of most operational semantics for \code{let rec}, ours included, is that $\letrecin B \hole$ can be part of evaluation contexts, where $B$ represents a recursive ``value binding'', an island of recursive definitions that have all been reduced to values.
 This is different from traditional source-level operational semantics of $\letin x v u$, which is reduced to $\subst u {\by v x}$ before going further.
-In $\letrec$ blocks this substitution reduction is not valid, since the value $v$ may refer to the name $x$, and so instead ``value bindings'' remain in the context, in the style of explicit substitution calculi.
+In $\kwd{letrec}$ blocks this substitution reduction is not valid, since the value $v$ may refer to the name $x$, and so instead ``value bindings'' remain in the context, in the style of explicit substitution calculi.
+We call these context fragments ``binding contexts'' $L$.

-\subparagraph*{Head reduction} Head redexes, the sources of the head-reduction relation $\rewhead t {t'}$, come from applying a $\lambda$-abstraction or from pattern-matching on a head constructor.
+\paragraph{Head reduction} Head redexes, the sources of the head-reduction relation $\rewhead t {t'}$, come from applying a $\lambda$-abstraction or from pattern-matching on a head constructor.
 Following ML semantics, pattern-matching is ordered: only the first matching clause is taken.